-Existing fill soils maybe encountered in the locations of the previous structures.
-If fill is encountered, it is considered unsuitable for support of foundations.
+If any other man-placed fill is encountered, it is considered unsuitable for support of foundations.
 If unsuitable fill soils are encountered during construction, they should be removed (overexcavated) and replaced with compacted structural fill.
+If contaminated soils from the septic fields are encountered all soils should be removed and disposed of properly.
 The zone of overexcavation shall extend to the bottom of the unsuitable fill zone and shall extend at least that same distance beyond the building perimeter (or lateral extent of any fill, if encountered first).
-Provided that this recommendation is implemented, the presence of this fill is not considered to pose a risk to proposed structures.
+Provided that this recommendation is implemented, the presence of this fill is not considered to pose a risk to the proposed new structures.

-7.15 Proposed Grading, Erosion Control, Cuts and Masses of Fill clayey sands near the surface overlying sandstone bedrock.
+7.15 Proposed Grading, Erosion Control, Cuts and Masses of Fill

+Overlot grading and masses of fill are not anticipated.
+Based on the test borings performed for this investigation that the excavations will encounter silty to clayey sands near the surface overlying sandstone bedrock.
 The on-site sand soils can be used as site grading fill.